 About Brac Island

 Brac is actually one of the easiest islands to reach from the mainland, it has pretty towns and villages and its facilities and geography attract a mixture of surfing enthusiasts, divers, hikers and those looking to escape the crowds in summer.
 The scenic highlight, and the island's busiest location, is the stunning Zlatni Rat or Golden Horn Beach near Bol on the south coast - this fabulous shingle beach stretches 500m out from the coastline and, fascinatingly, its shape changes over the months and seasons depending on the winds and currents.

-Brac is covered with olive groves and vineyards and thick pine trees.
+Brac is covered with olive groves, vineyards and thick pine trees.
 The two main resorts on the island are Bol (south coast), with the famous Golden Horn Beach, and Supetar (north coast) which is a more established resort with a fine old town and plenty of facilities and is the main arrival point for most visitors.
 Postira is a smaller and quieter village not too far from Supetar which offers something a little different for the holidaymaker looking to get away from the busier locations.
 The highest point on the island, Vidova Gora (778m) is a perfect location for some hiking, offering stunning views and plenty of natural shade in the pine forests.

 Supetar is a very popular base for exploring the island's natural and cultural beauty spots; it has a old town which is orientated around a natural harbour and boasts many fine places to eat and watch the world go by.